 NYC always has so many incredible things going on, especially around the holidays, that it's difficult to include all the options.
 So here are 16 more cool events that are worth considering for your December calendar.

-Geek out at the Queens comic book and sci-fi convention WinterCon on Friday, December 1 to Sunday, December 3.
+Geek out at the Queens comic book and sci-fi convention WinterCon from Saturday, December 1 to Sunday, December 2—kids under 5 are FREE.

-Launch objects 20 feet in the air with a seismic accelerator, walk on water, topple seven-foot tall dominoes, and more cool science stunts at the City of Science Festival on December 10 at the Park Slope Armory YMCA.
+Launch objects 20 feet in the air with a seismic accelerator, walk on water, topple seven-foot tall dominoes, and more cool science stunts at the City of Science Festival on Sunday, December 2 in Jamaica, Queens.
 FREE

-Hear holiday tunes in a whole new way at the annual Tuba Christmas concert at Rockefeller Center on Sunday, December 17.
+Hear holiday tunes in a whole new way at the annual Merry Tuba Christmas concert at Rockefeller Center on Sunday, December 16.
 FREE

 Singers of all faiths can enjoy caroling under the arch in Washington Square Park on Christmas Eve.
 FREE